nextcloud/documentation/admin_manual/installation/installation_source.rst

 When using ssl, take special note on the ServerName.
 You should specify one in the server configuration, as well as in the CommonName field of the certificate.
-If you want your owncloud to be reachable via the internet, then set both these to the domain you want to reach your owncloud under.
+If you want your ownCloud to be reachable via the internet, then set both these to the domain you want to reach your ownCloud under.

 .. note:: By default, the certificates' CommonName will get set to the host name at the time
           when the ssl-cert package was installed.